melissa-gentry/melissa-gentry.github.io/_pages/publications.md

 This study examines how digital incentives influence survey participation and engagement in a large randomized controlled trial of parents across seven Texas school districts.
 We test how incentive amount and information about vendor options affect response behavior and explore differences by language background.
 Incentivized parents were more likely to start and complete surveys and claim gift cards, though Spanish-speaking parents exhibited distinct patterns—greater completion rates but lower redemption rates, often selecting essential-goods vendors.
 Increasing incentive value and providing advance information both improved engagement.
 Findings inform the design of equitable, effective digital incentive strategies for diverse populations.
 </details>

-["Divergent Paths: Differential Impacts of Minimum Wage Increases on Individuals with Disabilities"](https://www.nber.org/papers/w33437) with Jonathan Meer and Jeffrey Clemens. *Forthcoming at National Tax Journal*
+["Divergent Paths: Differential Impacts of Minimum Wage Increases on Individuals with Disabilities"](https://www.nber.org/papers/w33437) with Jonathan Meer and Jeffrey Clemens. *National Tax Journal (March 2026)*
 <details>
   <summary>Abstract</summary>
 We analyze the differential effects of minimum wage increases on individuals with disabilities using data from the American Community Survey and leveraging state-level minimum wage variation during the 2010s.
 We find that large minimum wage increases significantly reduce employment and labor force participation for individuals of all working ages with severe disabilities.
 These declines are accompanied by a downward shift in the wage distribution and an increase in public assistance receipt.
 By contrast, we find no employment effects for all but young individuals with either non-severe disabilities or no disabilities.
 Our findings highlight important heterogeneities in minimum wage impacts, raising concerns about labor market policies’ unintended consequences for populations on the margins of the labor force.